Rapid transit: Passenger information

 Some systems assign unique alphanumeric codes to each of their stations to help commuters identify them, which briefly encodes information about the line it is on, and its position on the line.
 For example, on the Singapore MRT, Changi Airport MRT station has the alphanumeric code CG2, indicating its position as the 2nd station on the Changi Airport branch of the East West Line.
-Interchange stations would have at least two codes, for example, Raffles Place MRT station has two codes, NS26 and EW14, the 26th station on the North South Line and the 14th station on the East West Line.
-Seoul Metro is another example that utilizes a code for its stations.
-But unlike that of Singapore's MRT, it is mostly numbers.
-Based on the line number, for example Sinyongsan station, coded as station 429.
-As it is on Line 4, the first number of the station code is 4.
-The last 2 numbers will be the station number on that line.
+Interchange stations have at least two codes, for example, Raffles Place MRT station has two codes, NS26 and EW14, the 26th station on the North South Line and the 14th station on the East West Line.

+The Seoul Metro is another example that utilizes a code for its stations.
+Unlike that of Singapore's MRT, it is mostly numbers.
+Based on the line number, for example Sinyongsan station, is coded as station 429.
+Being on Line 4, the first number of the station code is 4.
+The last two numbers are the station number on that line.
 Interchange stations can have multiple codes.
 Like City Hall station in Seoul which is served by Line 1 and Line 2.
 It has a code of 132 and 201 respectively.
 The Line 2 is a circle line and the first stop is City Hall, therefore, City Hall has the station code of 201.
 For lines without a number like Bundang line it will have an alphanumeric code.
 Lines without a number that are operated by KORAIL will start with the letter 'K'.

 With widespread use of the Internet and cell phones globally, transit operators now use these technologies to present information to their users.
 In addition to online maps and timetables, some transit operators now offer real-time information which allows passengers to know when the next vehicle will arrive, and expected travel times.
 The standardized GTFS data format for transit information allows many third-party software developers to produce web and smartphone app programs which give passengers customized updates regarding specific transit lines and stations of interest.

+Mexico City Metro uses a unique pictogram for each station.
+Originally intended to help make the network map "readable" by illiterate people, this system has since become an "icon" of the system.